 Columbus Chapter – Columbus Area

-The Columbus Chapter celebrated its 20th anniversary in 2014.
 Except for field trips, the chapter meets the second Saturday of each month at the Whetstone Library Community Room, 3909 N. High Street, Columbus, OH 43214.
-THIS IS A NEW MEETING LOCATION.
-A complete listing of our programs and field trips is found by clicking on our website link above.
+A complete listing of our programs and field trips is found by clicking our website link above.

 Greater Cincinnati Chapter – Cincinnati Area

 The Greater Cincinnati Chapter has monthly meetings or field trips, as well as many other opportunities for learning about native plants.
-To view the program schedule visit the Greater Cincinnati Wild Ones website link above.
+To view the program schedule visit the chapter website link above.

 Oak Openings Region Chapter – Toledo Area

 Previously known as the Toledo Chapter of Wild Ones, the Oak Openings Region Chapter was renamed to highlight the globally threatened ecosystem, the Oak Openings Region of NW Ohio and SE Michigan.